Daffy Duck’s Movie: Fantastic Island (1983, Friz Freleng)

 Domestic drama from Wyler based on a Sinclair Lewis novel that reaches unusual heights of emotion and beauty.
-Sincere writing and excellent photography make this a keeper, but what turns the film into a classic is the stunning performance of Walter Huston as the millionaire car manufacturer who gives up his career to retire with his wife, only to be shunned by her in favor of flashier sorts.
+There’s sincere writing and excellent photography in spades, but what turns the film into a classic is the stunning performance of Walter Huston as the millionaire car manufacturer who gives up his career to retire with his wife, only to be shunned by her in favor of flashier sorts.
 A naturalistic and genuine film for adults, one of the finest Hollywood produced in the ’30s.

 Dog Day Afternoon (1975, Sidney Lumet) [hr]

 Dynamite performances and beautiful photography, energetic direction light up this satiric thriller and tragedy about a botched bank robbery that features Al Pacino bursting apart on a sweltering day in Brooklyn.

 * A pair of exiled angels scheme to return to Heaven.
 Smith gets halfway toward a great movie here — closer than ever before or since — but he just has too many hangups, cinematic and otherwise, to sell the story completely, and it ends up sitting uncomfortably between good satire and the Clerks guy overstretching himself.
 Worthwhile, even lovable at times.

 Dogville (2004, Lars von Trier) [hr]